ARTICLE TABLE OF CONTENTS

-You’ll learn everything you need to know about IT outsourcing.
+This is everything you need to know about outsourcing your IT department.

-So if you want to understand the fundamentals to outsourcing your IT department, then you’re in the right place.
+So if you want to understand the fundamentals to outsourcing your IT department, the’re in the right place.

 Let’s get started!